sal55/langs/compilec.md

 So this generally allowed unless explicitly disabled.
 Which adds to the problem, as the practice of using () in place of (void) is perpetuated.

 I chose not to allow it, then had to backtrack and make it available, but via a legacy option ("-old") only.
-This means the compiler effectively biting its lip and saying nothing while passing obviously wrong code.
+This means the compiler effectively biting its lip and saying nothing while knowingly passing obviously wrong code.
+But at least the default mode is the safe one.

 ### Old style parameter lists